(translated from the Korean by geul)

 on the dry leaves as the snow falls on them.

-* The title is written in a way in which a person renting a room in another’s home might have addressed an envelope.
+* The title is written in a way a person renting a room in another’s home might have addressed an envelope.